Takunda-git/HustleHub/README.md

 ## 🎯 Purpose

 In Zimbabwe, many youth and skilled individuals struggle to find formal employment.
 Meanwhile, small businesses and households often can’t find reliable service providers quickly.
-HustleHub solves this by creating a unified platform for local gig listings, helping both seekers and providers of services connect in one place.
+LIIT UP Hub solves this by creating a unified platform for local gig listings, helping both seekers and providers of services connect in one place.

 ---